SofaDefrost/SofaGym/examples/tutorials/CartPole/CartPole_Tutorial.md

 The next step is to implement the methods and functions necessary for the RL algorithms to work.
 Three essential parts need to be implemented for this, defining and applying the actions, defining and calculating the reward, and getting the new observation from the simulation and updating it.
 One additional component that is relevant to some environments is a `GoalSetter` to define and update a target goal if necessary.

-First, we need to creat a new file `CartPoleToolbox`.
+First, we need to create a new file `CartPoleToolbox`.
 For each of the parts that need to be implemented, some components are required to be defined to make the SOFA scene compatible with SofaGym.
 - Actions:
   - startCmd function
 - Reward: